Having Your Professional Portrait Made

 Give us a call if you’re lost or running late: 703.501.1500

 Hair: If you haven’t had your hair cut in a while, you might consider it.
 Ignore this if you don’t have hair.
-If you’re a 5 o’clock shadow guy and you’re scheduled for 4:30 portrait session, bring a razor.
+If you’re a 5 o’clock shadow guy and you’re scheduled for a 4:30 portrait session, bring a razor.
 Disregard this if you have a beard.

 Style: When choosing what to wear for a business portrait, you must consider what the audience expects you to look like.
 Regardless of what you wear every day, business portraits should represent the company image and your personal style.
 Clothing that stays in style is important.
 Shirts with some tone (blue, gray, tan) are preferred over pure white.
 Solid colors usually look better than patterns in photographs.
 Bring more than one “look” if you have any questions.
 I’m happy to help you decide what will look good on-camera.